tilemill-project/tilemill/_posts/docs/reference/0204-05-01-exporting.md

 The __Upload__ and __MBTiles__ options will export pannable, zoomable maps just like the preview you see in TileMill.
 Any legends and interactive elements will be included.
 Depending on what you are exporting, this process can take up considerable time and disk space.

 The MBTiles option creates a package of [tiles](http://mapbox.com/developers/guide/) that can be used in a variety of ways.
-You can upload them to a MapBox account, host them yourself with [TileStream](https://github.com/mapbox/tilestream) or transfer them to [MapBox for iPad](http://mapbox.com/ipad/) for offline access.
-Technical details about MBTiles files can be found in the [MapBox developers documentation](http://mapbox.com/developers/mbtiles/).
+You can upload them to a Mapbox account, host them yourself with [TileStream](https://github.com/mapbox/tilestream) or transfer them to [Mapbox for iPad](http://mapbox.com/ipad/) for offline access.
+Technical details about MBTiles files can be found in the [Mapbox developers documentation](http://mapbox.com/developers/mbtiles/).

-If you have a [MapBox account](http://mapbox.com/plans/) you can connect it with your TileMill installation and use the Upload export to streamline the process of creating an MBTiles file and uploading it to MapBox.
+If you have a [Mapbox account](http://mapbox.com/plans/) you can connect it with your TileMill installation and use the Upload export to streamline the process of creating an MBTiles file and uploading it to Mapbox.

 <!-- TODO: Export options -->